tasket/wyng-backup/README.md

  - Overall faster operation

- - Change autoprune settings with --apdays
+ - Change autoprune behavior with --apdays

  - Configure defaults in /etc/wyng/wyng.ini

  - Mountpoints no longer required at destination

- - Simple selection of archives and local paths: Choose any local or dest each time you run Wyng
+ - Simple selection of archives and local paths: Choose any _local_ or _dest_ each time you run Wyng

- - Multiple volumes can now be specified for most Wyng commands
+ - Multiple volumes can now be specified for most Wyng commands; send and receive support multiple storage pools

  Wyng is released under a GPL license and comes with no warranties expressed or implied.